ewolff/microservice-istio/HOW-TO-RUN.md

 * If you have build the Docker images yourself and use Google Cloud:
   Modify the YAML files to load the Docker images from the Google Docker repo with `fix-microservices-gcp.sh`
-* If you haven't built the Docker container yourself, run `fix-microservices-dockerhub.sh`.
-The Docker images will be downloaded from the Docker Hub in the Internet then.
 * Deploy the infrastructure for the microservices using `kubectl` in the directory
   `microservice-kubernetes-demo`.
   Use `infrastructure-gcp.yaml` instead of `infrastructure.yaml` if you if you built and uploaded the images to Google Cloud.
-  Use `infrastructure-dockerhub.yaml` if you haven't built the Docker container yourself:
+* Use `infrastructure-dockerhub.yaml` if you haven't
+  built the Docker container yourself.
+  The Docker images will be
+  downloaded from the Docker Hub in the Internet in that case.:

 ```
 [~/microservice-istio/microservice-istio-demo]kubectl apply -f infrastructure.yaml